Why Should I Recycle My Used Freezer?

 The dangerous liquids and associated tubes and compartments need to undergo proper disposal.
 An EPA-licensed technician will need to recover the potentially hazardous refrigerant from the system, handling any liquid refrigerant lines with care.
 If these lines are damaged, the caustic fluid will leak, causing harm to the environment.

 What Size of Freezer Can Be Recycled?

 Any size, brand, type, and age of freezer will have recyclable materials.

 The larger units will typically provide you with more value for your scrap, due to the fact there is simply more valuable metal and plastic.

 Designing Freezers For a Cleaner Future

 New initiatives to create greener freezers have risen in recent years.

 Appliance designers and manufacturers are constantly trying to figure out ways to improve efficiency, reduce price, and decrease the potential harm to the environment.

 This is because refrigeration is no longer considered a want, but a need, for both residential and commercial locations.

-By recycling these large, potentially hazardous appliances, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.
+Through freezer recycling, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.